 - In the case of IPv6 multi-homing applies to the PDU Session, a new IPv6 prefix corresponding to PSA2 is allocated by the I-SMF or by the UPF supporting the PSA2.

-3. The I-SMF may select a UPF that will acting as UL CL or Branching Point and replace the current I-UPF.
+3. The I-SMF may select a UPF that will be acting as UL CL or Branching Point and replace the current I-UPF.